YinHK-gameDev/unity-learn/ai/UnityEngine.AIModule/Navigation and Pathfinding/README.md

 ### Building a NavMesh
+The process of creating a NavMesh from the level geometry is called **NavMesh Baking**.
+The process collects the Render Meshes and Terrains of all Game Objects which are marked as **Navigation Static**, and then processes them to create a navigation mesh that approximates the walkable surfaces of the level.

 In Unity, `NavMesh` generation is handled from the Navigation window (menu: **Window > AI > Navigation**).